 What do you enjoy doing outside of work?

 I used to say working around the yard…not so much anymore!
 I still have a few tomato plants and a container shade garden on the deck, but that’s it.
-I really enjoy travelling with my family, and when my wife and I can get away on our own.
+I really enjoy traveling with my family, and when my wife and I can get away on our own.
 Golf, guitar, and grilling are definitely interests of mine as well.

 Where was the best place you’ve traveled to?
 Or, where would you like to visit?

-I’m fortunate to have travelled quite a bit for pleasure and for business.
+I’m fortunate to have traveled quite a bit for pleasure and for business.
 On the personal side, I’d have to say our honeymoon in Hawaii was quite awesome.
 What a paradise!
 On the business side, I’d choose St. Andrews, Scotland.